zeek/zeek-docs/doc/scripts/policy/protocols/ssl/decryption.zeek.rst

    This event can be triggered, e.g., via Broker to add known keys to the TLS key database.

-   :client_random: client random for which the key is set
+   :param client_random: client random for which the key is set

-   :keys: key material
+   :param keys: key material

 .. zeek:id:: SSL::add_secret
    :source-code: policy/protocols/ssl/decryption.zeek 87 90